 Why choose Spanish Immersion for your child?

 Pella Christian Grade School is pleased to offer a Spanish Immersion program track in addition to our English program.
 In 2012-2013 we began with a preschool section and a kindergarten/first grade combined classroom section.
-In 2019 the Spanish immersion program became fully scaled through eighth grade.
+In 2019, the Spanish immersion program became fully scaled at Pella Christian Grade School through eighth grade and is currently in its first year at Pella Christian High School.
 The Board of Trustees of Pella Christian believes that in addition to academic and lingual benefits, Spanish immersion is an excellent way to increase the global awareness of our students while promoting the mission of the school, which is to "challenge students to develop their individual, God-given gifts for a life of service in God's kingdom."

 Pella Christian’s Spanish Immersion program is a unique educational opportunity that teaches native English-speaking children their academic content in Spanish from preschool through fifth grade and continues in secondary immersion with at least 50% of instruction in Spanish.
 This allows students to acquire a second language through subject content instruction, educational discourse, and social interaction in the Spanish language (Cloud et al., 2000).
 By hiring teachers fluent in the language and of or familiar with the Hispanic culture, children in the program will have a deep knowledge of not only Spanish but also of the cultures that speak it.

 - Creates a positive influence on children’s brain development.